2003–04 Port Vale F.C. season: Second Division

 The pre-season saw Brian Horton bring in three key players on free transfers: George Pilkington (Everton); Jonny Brain (Newcastle United); and Austrian Andreas Lipa (Skoda Xanthi).
-Meanwhile, promising keeper Mark Goodlad began a lengthy period of time on the sidelines with injuries.
+Meanwhile, promising keeper Mark Goodlad began a lengthy period on the sidelines with injuries.
 Optimism surrounded the club, after the rebuilding of the new squad appeared to had finished after the break-up of the club's previous team due to financial troubles.

+On 23 August, Vale recorded a 4–3 home win over Colchester United after having twice come from a goal down.
 The season opened with seven wins in eleven games, earning Brian Horton the Manager of the Month award.
+The last of these victories was a 3–0 win over Peterborough United on 30 September, with McPhee scoring two goals after being to the central striker position from out wide.
 Though this was followed by a sequence of five defeats in eight games as the goals dried up, this run included a 5–1 thumping at home to Plymouth Argyle.
+They responded to this defeat with a 2–0 win over title-favourites Queens Park Rangers as goals from Paynter and McPhee secured the three points despite a red card for Rowland after he put in a two-footed challenge on Marcus Bean.
+In November, backup keeper Dean Delany joined Macclesfield Town on a two-month loan.
+On 27 January, Vale were beaten 5–2 at home by Hartlepool United as Sam Collins had a rare off night by giving away a goal and then being sent off.

-In November, back-up keeper Dean Delany joined Macclesfield Town on a two-month loan.
-Vale then were in patchy form until March, though the side managed to do the double over Sheffield Wednesday.
-Brian Horton resigned in February, with the club in the play-offs.
-His replacement was former Vale legend Martin Foyle, whose only previous experience was in the club's youth set-up.
+Horton resigned in February, with the club in the play-offs.
+His replacement was Vale legend Martin Foyle, whose only previous experience was in the club's youth set-up.
 As his assistant he appointed former teammate, Dean Glover, another club legend.
 In March, Foyle made his first signing, bringing defender Craig James on loan from Sunderland, and after a few weeks he signed him permanently.
 Mark Boyd headed out of the club however, and was allowed to sign with Carlisle United.
-Vale lost just two of their final twelve games, and ran close to a play-off place, only losing out due to their inferior goal difference.
+Vale lost just two of their final twelve games and ran close to a play-off place, only losing out due to their inferior goal difference.
+They won 2–0 at Rushden & Diamonds on the final day.
+However, Swindon Town and Hartlepool United played out a 1–1 draw to ensure they both finished in the play-offs instead of Vale.